muratk5n/thirdwave/en/README.md

 ---

 Can generate lots of H2 with that kind of power..
-Near imitless clean fuel from RU.
+Near limitless clean fuel from RU.
 China can supply the electrolyzers.
 Boom.
 Pipe it anywhere.